tesar-tech/BlazorAndTailwind/README.md

 ## Few notes and tips

+- (Let me know yours by creating an issue!)
 - For even quicker setting you can use CDN: `<script src="https://cdn.tailwindcss.com"></script>`
 - [Tailwind playground]( https://play.tailwindcss.com/) is a great place to create prototypes.
 It is fast (you see changes instantly), vscode based and allows you to save your work.
 - tailwind build process is rather quick, but sometimes leaves a mess inside the CSS file.
 For example, it will keep all the classes that were previously used (but are not used anymore)